Sanyu (painter): Biography

 As a response to this call, students traveled to France under a government-sponsored work-study program.
 Although it is uncertain whether Sanyu participated in this program, his decision to make France his destination in 1921 was no doubt inspired by the migrating wave of art students, such as Xu Beihong and his partner Jiang Biwei with whom Sanyu became close friends.
 Xu and Jiang, who had arrived a year before Sanyu, were already finding life in the City of Light too costly for their meager income and decided to move to Berlin where living was cheaper.
 Sanyu, with no set agenda in Paris and unfettered by financial concerns, thanks to Junmin's generous support, decided to go along with them to Berlin.
 During this time, Sanyu formed friendships with other Chinese artists and writers, but instead of making art, they formed a culinary club, gathering daily to plan and prepare gastronomic specialties of their hometowns and having a good time.
 Only two works by Sanyu, Peonies and Landscape with Willow Trees, both painted in traditional brush and ink style, survive, further attesting to the lack of artistic activity during this period.

 After two years in Berlin, Sanyu returned to Paris in 1923.
 While most of the Chinese art students aspired to enroll in the esteemed École nationale supérieure des Beaux-Arts, Sanyu preferred the less academic environment of the Académie de la Grande Chaumière.
 Here, Sanyu plunged into what to him was the exotic world of nude drawing.
 One can imagine the excitement the young Sanyu must have felt being in a studio where nude models, forbidden at home, posed at arm's reach.
 In this free and uninhibited environment, he could experiment with Western sketching techniques to explore and express the lines of the human form.
 Sanyu’s early works in Paris comprise exclusively ink and pencil drawings of nudes and figures, of which over 2000 examples survive today.
-She was considered a part of the School of Paris.
+He was considered a part of the School of Paris.

-Since Sanyu was trained in Chinese calligraphy in his youth, it is not surprising that a majority of his nude drawings was done in Chinese ink and brush.
-The trained calligraphic stroke, with its varying innuendos, afforded Sanyu a unique chance to delineate the human body, not so much in terms of its anatomy but more as a means of expressing the beauty and sensitivity of a flowing line.
-With only a few strokes, relying on the fluidity and innate qualities of brush and ink, he was able to capture the essence of his subject.
+Trained in Chinese calligraphy during his youth, Sanyu produced many of his nude drawings in Chinese ink and brush.
+His calligraphic background shaped his treatment of the human body, with an emphasis on line and form rather than detailed anatomy.
+By using only a few strokes and the fluid qualities of brush and ink, he rendered his subjects in a highly economical manner.

 Sanyu, along with Xu Beihong, Yan Wenliang, Lin Fengmian and Liu Haisu (collectively, the Four Great Academy Presidents) are widely known as the most prominent first-generation Chinese oil-painters who studied in France in the early 1900s.